 The results will tell us whether the public are willing in principle for research involving linkage of lifestyle and health information to go ahead in the future.
 It is likely that general results will be published in an academic journal.
 We may include direct quotes from your answers, but these will be anonymous and any potentially identifiable information such as names or places will be removed.
 All results will be made available on our study webpage https://lida.leeds.ac.uk/research/lifeinfo/ for you to read.

 Who is organising the research?

 Doctors, nurses and researchers working at Leeds Teaching Hospital NHS Trust and University of Leeds are jointly organising the study.

-The Chief Investigators and those responsible for this study are Dr H Iles-Smith, Head of Nursing Research and Innovation at Leeds Teaching Hospitals, telephone 0113 206 606836, or email email@example.com , Dr M Morris, University Academic Fellow in Health Data Analytics, Leeds Institute for Data Analytics, School of Medicine, University of Leeds, M.Morris@leeds.ac.uk and Professor A Glaser, Professor of Paediatric Oncology and Late Effects, University of Leeds, firstname.lastname@example.org .
+The Chief Investigators and those responsible for this study are Dr H Iles-Smith, Head of Nursing Research and Innovation at Leeds Teaching Hospitals, telephone 0113 206 606836, or email email@example.com , Dr M Morris, University Academic Fellow in Health Data Analytics and Turing Fellow, Leeds Institute for Data Analytics, School of Medicine, University of Leeds, M.Morris@leeds.ac.uk and Professor A Glaser, Professor of Paediatric Oncology and Late Effects, University of Leeds, firstname.lastname@example.org .

 The study is sponsored by Leeds Teaching Hospitals NHS Trust

 All research in the NHS is looked at by an independent group of people, known as a Research Ethics Committee to protect your safety, rights, wellbeing and dignity.